nf-core/eager/docs/output.md

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your raw reads.
 It provides information about the quality score distribution across your reads, the per base sequence content (%T/A/G/C) as sequenced.
 You also get information about adapter contamination and other overrepresented sequences.

+You will receive output for each supplied FASTQ file.

 When dealing with ancient DNA data the MultiQC plots for FastQC will often show lots of 'warning' or 'failed' samples.
 You generally can discard this sort of information as we are dealing with very degraded and metagenomic samples which have artefacts that violate the FastQC 'quality definitions', while still being valid data for aDNA researchers.
 Instead you will _normally_ be looking for 'global' patterns across all samples of a sequencing run to check for library construction or sequencing failures.
 Decision on whether a individual sample has 'failed' or not should be made by the user after checking all the plots themselves (e.g. if the sample is consistently an outlier to all others in the run).

 For further reading and documentation see the [FastQC help](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).